 Anyone with a need for death benefit coverage who desires to buy a policy that can cover their entire life with less costly premiums compared to other permanent products.

 Indexed Universal Life is insurance offers death benefit protection, and the opportunity to earn tax-deferred interest on the interest credits linked to the performance of one or more stock market indices chosen.
 This feature gives you the potential for cash value accumulation plus, it offers downside protection in a poorly performing market because you do not participate directly in the stock market and the credited interest rate is never less than the minimum interest rate or zero percent (floor).
 The upside is limited by either an index cap rate or an index participation rate.
-The index cap rate is the maximum interest rate used to calculate the index credit.
-The index participation rate is the portion of the index change used to calculate the index credit.
+The index cap rate is the maximum interest rate that could be credited to the policy.
+The index participation rate is applied to the index change in order to calculate the index credit.
 The premium paid in the policy is not directly invested in any index or the stock market.

-If interested in providing a death benefit for your beneficiaries with additional benefits, an indexed universal life insurance policy might be attractive to you for its upside growth potential.
+If interested in providing a death benefit for your beneficiaries with additional benefits, an indexed universal life insurance policy might be attractive to you for its upside growth potential and downside protection.

 Remember that you don’t have to make a decision about life insurance alone.
 If you feel lost or overwhelmed by the choices or complexities of the products, discuss the pros, cons, and possibilities with a financial professional.

 The term financial professional is not intended to imply engagement in an advisory business in which compensation is not related to sales.
 Financial professionals that are insurance licensed will be paid a commission on the sale of an insurance product.

 Neither the company, nor any financial professionals acting on its behalf, should be viewed as providing legal, tax or investment advice.
 Please consult with and rely on a qualified legal or tax advisor before entering into or paying additional premiums with respect to such arrangements.